-International students holding a UTS packaged visa must comply with SVP and DIBP legislation.
+International students holding a UTS packaged visa must comply with SVP/SSVF and Department of Home Affairs legislation.

 Domestic students are required to lodge their application for universities in NSW through UAC, by the specified closing date, by indicating on the application form an order of preference for course of study and university.